-- (a) "Regulations" means the Regulations referred to in Article I (a) of the present Convention. - (b) "Administration" means the Government of the country in which the ship is registered. - (c) "Approved" means approved by an Administration. - (d) "International voyage" means a voyage from a country to which the present Convention applies to a port outside such country, or conversely; and for this purpose every territory for the international relations of which a Contracting Government is responsible or for which the United Nations are the administering authority is regarded as a separate country. - (e) A passenger is every person other than: - - (i) the master and the members of the crew or other persons employed or engaged in any capacity on board a ship on the business of that ship; and - (ii) a child under one year of age. - (f) A passenger ship is a ship which carries more than 12 passengers. - (g) A cargo ship is any ship which is not a passenger ship. - (h) A tanker is a cargo ship constructed or adapted for the carriage in bulk of liquid cargoes of an inflammable nature. - (i) "New ship" means a ship the keel of which is laid on or after the date of coming into force of the present Convention. - (j) "Existing ship" means a ship which is not a new ship. - (k) A mile is 6,080 feet or 1,852 meters.
+- (a) "Regulations" means the regulations referred to in Article 1 (a) of the present Convention. - (b) "Administration" means the Government of the country in which the ship is registered. - (c) "Approved" means approved by the Administration. - (d) "International voyage" means a voyage from a country to which the present Convention applies to a port outside such country, or conversely; and for this purpose every territory for the international relations of which a Contracting Government is responsible or for which the United Nations are the administering authority is regarded as a separate country, - (e) A passenger is every person other than: - (i) the master and the members of the crew or other persons employed or engaged in any capacity on board a ship on the business of that ship; and - (ii) a child under one year of age. - (f) A passenger ship is a ship which carries more than twelve passengers. - (g) A cargo ship is any ship which is not a passenger ship. - (h) A tanker is a cargo ship constructed or adapted for the carriage in bulk of liquid cargoes of an inflammable nature. - (i) A fishing vessel is a vessel used for catching fish, whales, seals, walrus or other living resources of the sea. - (j) A nuclear ship is a ship provided with a nuclear power plant.

+- (k) "New ship" means a ship the keel of which is laid on or after the date of coming into force of the present Convention. - (I) "Existing ship" means a ship which is not a new ship. - (m) A mile is 6,080 feet or 1,852 metres.